 Recommended by Daniel from layerculture.com

+This pobabaly isn’t one of the most visited places in Spain but it really deserves to be top on the list of places to see in Spain!
 If you find yourself close to the Andalusia region whilst searching for things to do in Spain, be sure to head down to Cabo de Gata in Almeria.
 This park is filled with natural wonders and with its desert-like climate, you’ll find it is one of the driest places in Europe you can visit.

 With so much to explore here, including secluded white sandy beaches, climbing volcanic rocks and of course hiking the unique desert-like terrain.
 You’ll get amazing views of the Mediterranean sea that are sure not to leave you disappointed.
 The nearby town is also home to some great nightlife and makes it fairly easy to connect with the local way of life.
 The park is home to thousands of plants some of which are very unique, such as the European Fan Palm, which is a symbol of the park itself.

 All in all, this interesting southeastern corner of Spain must be explored in closer detail to be fully appreciated.

 If you are looking for top tourist places to visit in Spain then head out to Madrid!

 Ever wanted to live in a palace?
 Well, you can’t really do that in the Royal Palace of Madrid as it’s taken by the royal family 😉 But you can still visit this largest palace in Europe (by floor area).
 It’s open to the public as one of Madrid’s top attractions so make sure you add this to your list of main places to visit in Spain.

 Whether you visit Madrid in winter or summertime there are many great things to see in the capital city.

 Madrid is also a perfect place as a base to explore surrounding towns and villages.
 With so many amazing places to see in Toledo and stunning architecture in Segovia – there is a little of everything for everyone 🙂